lsrcz/grisette/README.md

 [![Haskell Tests](https://github.com/lsrcz/grisette/actions/workflows/test.yml/badge.svg)](https://github.com/lsrcz/grisette/actions/workflows/test.yml)
 [![codecov](https://codecov.io/gh/lsrcz/grisette/branch/main/graph/badge.svg?token=MNDRFY2JEB)](https://codecov.io/gh/lsrcz/grisette)

-Grisette is a reusable symbolic evaluation library for Haskell.
-By translating programs into constraints, Grisette can help the development of program reasoning tools, including verification, synthesis, and more.
+Grisette is a symbolic evaluation library for Haskell.
+By translating programs into constraints, Grisette can help the development of program reasoning tools, including verification and synthesis.

 ## Features

-- Fast state merging with efficiently constraint generation.
+- **Multi-path** symbolic evaluation with efficient (customizable) state merging.
+- Symbolic evaluation is **purely functional**.
+The propagated symbolic value includes the assertion/error state of the execution, yet it is just a data structure.
+As a result, Grisette is a library that does not modify the Haskell compiler.
+- The separation of symbolic and concrete values is enforced with **static types**.
+These types help discover opportunities for partial evaluation as well as safe use of Haskell libraries.

+## Design and Benefits

+- monad => benefits
+- functional => benefits
 - Symbolic evaluating monadic effects with monad transformers, including error handling, stateful computation, etc.
-- Extensible symbolic evaluation framework with Haskell library interoperability.
+- functional => memoization

+- monad
+  - symeval of unstructured c.f.
+  - symeval of imperative code
+- functional
+  - memoization
+  - assertions as well as assumptions

+- a monad => hence not restricted to structured c.f. (regexes)

 ## Installation